 Cases of rubella have increased in Switzerland in recent months.
 The USZ is also seeing a significant increase in cases of fifth disease (erythema infectiosum).
 "We normally carry out an umbilical cord transfusion for rubella on average once a year, but recently it has been up to two to three times a week," says Nina Kimmich, Head Physician at the Department of Obstetrics at the USZ.

-Fifth disease is a viral disease that mainly affects children – the disease manifests itself as a characteristic skin rash in the form of rings.
+Ringworm is caused by parvovirus B19 and is a disease that mainly affects children – the disease manifests itself as a characteristic skin rash in the form of rings.
 Adults, on the other hand, often remain asymptomatic – if they develop symptoms, they are flu-like complaints such as fever, headaches or joint pain.

 Dangers for unborn babies